vyos/vyos-documentation/docs/configuration/service/ssh.rst

 .. opcmd:: generate ssh client-key /path/to/private_key

-  Re-generated a known pub/private keyfile which can e.g. used to connect to other services (RPKI cache).
+  Re-generated a known pub/private keyfile which can be used to connect to other services (e.g. RPKI cache).

   Example: